qeirreps/qeirreps/pseudo/README_psd.txt

 ======================================

-Here, qeirreps/pseudo is the directory which stores the pseudo potentials.
+Here, qeirreps/pseudo is the directory which stores the pseudopotentials.

-These pseudo potentials are available in Pseudo Dojo "http://www.pseudo-dojo.org".
+These pseudopotentials are available in Pseudo Dojo "http://www.pseudo-dojo.org."
 For the usage of qeirreps, norm-conserving calculations are necessary.